sgjava/motiondetector/README.md

 ![Title](images/title.png)

 Motion Detector takes input from video sources such as network cameras, web cams, files, etc. and makes intelligent decisions based on analyzing frames.
 Motion Detector uses a plugin based event driven architecture that allows you to easily extend functionality.
 It is deployed as an intelligent security system, but can be configured for your particular scenario.
 Reasons to use Motion Detector:
 * You have been disappointed with over priced proprietary cameras which require subscriptions to store your data.
-Build a [low end camera](https://bbs.nextthing.co/t/worlds-cheapest-smart-camera/16619) for 900% less than a [Nest Cam IQ](https://www.amazon.com/gp/customer-reviews/R3KW3CUJU03AB6).
 * You have been disappointed with other surveillance software being Windows only (iSpy), woefully outdated (motion) or requiring a special OS image (KERBEROS.IO).
 * You want to use advanced Computer Vision and Machine Learning algorithms.
 * You want a secure camera [New IoT malware targets 100,000 IP cameras via known flaw](http://www.csoonline.com/article/3195825/security/new-iot-malware-targets-100000-ip-cameras-via-known-flaw.html) that does not rely on crappy proprietary firmware.